isomerpages/imda-oin/_media-centre/1a-faq.md

   <!-- Start of Drop down box -->
   <li>
     <input type="checkbox" id="list-item-7" class="toggle">
-    <label for="list-item-7" class="lbl-toggle">7.
+    <label for="list-item-7" class="lbl-toggle"><b>7.
 How will the government support deployment and adoption?
-What is the government doing differently from other innovation challenges? </label>
+What is the government doing differently from other innovation challenges?</b></label>
         <ul>
           <li>Building on past Open Innovation challenges, the NIC platform enables collaboration across government agencies, public research performers, Trade Association & Chambers (TACs), corporates, SMEs and startups to co-innovate and tackle industry-wide challenges.
 The industry involvement in problem ownership and crowdsourcing approach will help quicken the pace of innovation, commercialisation and adoption of solutions.
 The three agencies will also be providing S$40 million in funding and  support to quicken industry deployment and adoption.
       </li>